 The FTT proposal remains subject to negotiation between the participating Member States.
-It may therefore be altered prior to any implementation, the timing of which remains unclear, although it has been indicated that first steps will be implemented by 1 January 2016 at the latest.
+It may therefore be altered prior to any implementation, the timing of which remains unclear.
 Additional EU Member States may decide to participate.
 Given the lack of certainty surrounding the proposals and their implementation, it is not possible to predict what effect the proposed FTT might have on the business of the Issuer; it could materially adversely affect the business of the Issuer.
 Prospective holders of the Notes are advised to seek their own professional advice in relation to the FTT.